willdady/terraform-transmission-aws/README.md

 terraform apply
 ```

-Once terraform is finished you will get the URL of the Transmission
+Once the configuration is applied you will get the output URL of Transmission's WebUI.
+Note you may need to wait a minute or two for the software provisioning to complete before the instance is available to use.

-And once finished, destroy.
+Once you are finished with the instance you can simply destroy it.

 ```bash
 terraform destroy